annievu22/Marine_Liability_Pricing_Risk_Project/README.md

 ### 2.1.
 Business Problem

-Marine insurers face growing pressure from rising claims and volatile loss patterns.
-This project aims to help underwriting and actuarial teams develop a more data-driven, transparent pricing process for liability coverage.
+Marine insurers face volatility in claims cost due to high-severity but low-frequency events, such as environmental pollution or major collisions.
+Pricing needs to balance competitiveness with financial stability, accounting for trends, inflation, and rare catastrophic losses.

 > **Key questions addressed:**
 >
-> * What are the historical trends in claim frequency and severity?
+> * What are the trends in claims frequency and severity over time?
-> * Which factors most significantly impact large vs. attritional claims?
-> * How do policy limits and deductibles influence net losses?
+> * Which claim types and locations contribute the most to losses?
-> * What premium adjustments are needed to remain competitive while covering risk?
+> * How should large loss events be incorporated into the premium?
+> * What is the impact of changes in claim severity on overall pricing?

 ### 2.2.
 Business Impact & Insights

-* Identified 10+ recurring loss drivers, including weather-related incidents and high-value collisions.
-* Premium sensitivity analysis showed that a 5% rise in claim severity could increase required premium by 8–10%.
-* Differentiated pricing for attritional vs. large loss segments reduced underwriting error by 15%.
-* Clear documentation of assumptions improved pricing transparency for stakeholders.
+* Environmental Pollution emerges as the costliest risk, both in frequency and severity.
+* The Atlantic Ocean has the highest severity due to a $5M pollution loss.
+* Large loss loadings reduce year-to-year premium volatility.
+* Sensitivity analysis reveals significant premium changes with small shifts in severity.

 ---

 ## 3. Data Sources

-The dataset was provided as part of an actuarial training project and loaded into Microsoft Excel for cleaning, transformation, and analysis.
-It contains marine liability claim records with detailed policy and loss attributes.
+The dataset was provided as part of an actuarial pricing simulation project and loaded into Microsoft Excel for cleaning, calculation, and visualization.
+It includes historical Marine Liability claims for multiple insured vessels, covering claim amounts, deductibles, limits, and exposure data (gross tonnage).

 **Key Fields:**